-- The main reason to state a due date on an invoice is to encourage your customers to pay you within a certain period.
-While it is possible to agree on a later payment date, a customer should pay you within 30 days or upon the completion of service.
-In certain industries, it is also acceptable to request a deposit to be paid against the invoice before starting the job.
+Setting due dates on invoices is crucial for several reasons.
+Primarily, it motivates customers to submit payment within a specific timeframe.
+Although it is possible to negotiate a later payment date, it is generally expected that a customer will pay within 30 days or upon completion of the provided service.
+In some industries, it is also customary to request a deposit against the invoice before work commences.

-What is the difference between invoice date and due date?
+What is the difference between invoice date and invoice due date?

-The invoice date refers to the date when the invoice is created, while the due date refers to the date when the payment is due against the invoice.
+The invoice date refers to the date on which an invoice is created, whereas the due date denotes the deadline for payment against the invoice.

 The effect of different due dates settings

-Updating the default due date in the customer profile:
+Updating the default due date in a customer profile

-Updating the default due date in your company settings:
+Modifying the default due date in your company settings

 Let’s check the steps required to set the different due dates on the invoice level, customer level, and company level.